 It’s worth paying full price for a Family Railcard, but there are two ways to get a discount Family Railcard:

-- 10% discount: At the moment you can get 10% OFF the price of a Family Railcard (so you pay £27 rather than £30).
-However this offer only runs until 30 November, so don't hang around.
+- 10% OFF a 3-year Family Railcard: At the moment you can get 10% OFF the price of a 1-year Family Railcard.

 - 50% discount (Tesco customers only): If you buy a Family Railcard through Tesco’s Clubcard scheme, you can get a Railcard for just £15 worth of Clubcard vouchers.
 In other words, you get a Family Railcard for half-price!